graphile/worker/website/docs/contributing.md

 [This comment](https://github.com/graphile/worker/pull/316#issuecomment-1427173046)
 suggests that at least one change needs to be made to support contributing from a Windows machine.
 If you use Windows and want to help here, please do!

+One option is to try using the docker-compose setup detailed above.

 ## Contributing to the Documentation